aitchbi/taufc/README.md

 ## naming conventions

-Repository functions use the prefix `taufc_func_*.m`.
+repository functions use the prefix `taufc_func_*.m`.

-Demo scripts use the prefix `taufc_demo_*.m`.
+demo scripts use the prefix `taufc_demo_*.m`.

-If helper scripts are needed later, they should use the prefix `taufc_scr_*.m`.
+helper scripts use the prefix `taufc_scr_*.m`.

-General-purpose helper functions with names beginning with `hb_*.m` are maintained separately in:
+general-purpose helper functions with naming format `hb_*.m` are maintained separately in:

 https://github.com/aitchbi/matlab-utils

-They are not duplicated here. demos or functions that depend on `hb_*` utilities will state this in their local README file.
+they are not duplicated here. demos or functions that depend on `hb_*` utilities will state this in their local README file.

 ## dependencies

-The code is written for MATLAB. additional dependencies will be listed per demo when required.
+the code is written for MATLAB. additional dependencies will be listed per demo when required.

-Expected external dependencies include:
+expected external dependencies include:

 - Harry Behjat MATLAB utilities: https://github.com/aitchbi/matlab-utils
 - external null-model implementations used for degree-preserving or degree- and strength-preserving FC randomization, where applicable